Parliamentary Breakfast at German Bundestag

 Meanwhile, sufficient energy supply is the key to economic and social development.
 Therefore, the Paris Agreement also marks a turning point for development policy.
 Investment in the energy sector, as well as the development of energy policy plans, now play a key role in development policy.
 In order to combat widespread poverty, countries in the Global South face the challenge of providing their population with access to energy sources and a secure energy supply.
 There is a direct link between poor energy supply and poverty.
 Since 2015, this has also been highlighted by the international community within the framework of the 17 Sustainability Goals (SDGs).
 In the context of the Paris Agreement, securing access to affordable, reliable, sustainable and modern energy for all, as called for by the UN goals, can only mean that developing countries will build an energy system within the next decade that will leaves no one behind, is based on the efficiency-first princpiple and uses only renewable energy sources.
 At the same time, donors such as Germany and the EU but also international organizations such as the World Bank and Development Banks must support their partner countries in this endeavor and include this principle in their international cooperation.
 In summary, this means that the Paris Agreement and the UN Sustainable Development Goals are creating a paradigm shift in development and energy policies, building on the principle of a 100% renewable energy supply and committing governments to holistically linking the two.

-Bärbel Höhn, former MP of the German Bundestag, acting Commissioner for Energy Reform in Africa for the Federal Ministry of Economic Cooperation and Development as well as Chairwoman of the Global Renewables Congress, stated: “Renewable energies allow us to replace hunger and poverty with electricity and energy.”
+Bärbel Höhn, former MP of the German Bundestag, acting Special Representative for Energy in Africa of the German Federal Ministry for Economic Cooperation and Development as well as Chairwoman of the Global Renewables Congress, stated: “Renewable energies allow us to replace hunger and poverty with electricity and energy.”
 She reported on how her experiences show that two thirds of the SDGs can be achieved through renewable energies: for example, the promotion of women’s rights (gender and health issues), climate and environmental protection (protection of forests, reduction of environmental damage from diesel) and opportunities and prospects for young people through supporting local businesses.
 It is important that development cooperation is understood not as a one-sided “help”, but much more as a cooperation in which energy policy forms a central pillar.”

 The Global Renewables Congress, with its partners is committed to take this task forward and support parliamentarians in fostering this cooperation.